lud77/Factorize/README.md

     - [x] EVENTS: Emit on file change
     - [x] EVENTS: Socket: socket listener, together with CLI tool to connect and send messages
     - [x] EVENTS: Accumulator
-- [ ] Stepper-type panels or endpoints or connections, still not sure which
-- [ ] Explicitly handle the "null/undefined" value in a more organic way

-- [ ] Needs more orthogonality: possibility to set both inputs and outputs from execute or onPulse, etc
+- [x] Introduce Pulse-type signals
+- [x] Introduce Sources panel palette

 -- UI

+- [ ] Choose which eps to make editable
+- [ ] Review css of ep inline editor
 - [ ] Make selected panels get closer or farther away by rolling the scroller
-- [ ] Setting default values for primitive endpoints inline
 - [ ] Right clicking on the workarea opens Panel search
 - [ ] Pulling a connection from an endpoint to the workarea opens Panel search
     - [ ] Panel search is constrained by the initial endpoint being an input or output endpoint